lizadaly/windrift/README.md

 * The current world model, or <i>state</i>.
 This is the record of all the choices the user has made in the game, and their current point in the story.

-* The <i>rendering</i> of that state, which is the text displayed by the engine at that point in time.
+* The <i>rendering</i> of that state, which is the text displayed by the engine in response to that model.

-Nothing is tracked "in memory": the state acts as a ledger of events, and the rendering reflects that ledger in the narrative that you write.

 The world model is implemented as an <i>immutable</i> object.
 Each time the user makes a change to the state (as by selecting some text), the old state is discarded and a new one takes it place.
-It's up to you, the author, whether you keep a record of that change in the state (and thus, the rendering reflects that a change occurred) or leave it out of the new state, as if it never existed.
+It's up to you, the author, whether your rendering reflects that something changed, or leaves it out entirely, as if it never happened.

-It is impossible for the rendering to go out of sync with that state.
+It is impossible for the rendering to go out of sync with the state.
 While a typical story is read linearly, moving forward in time, it would be possible (in fact, quite easy) to make a Windrift story that appeared to write over itself, undo itself, or modified itself entirely in response to user selections.

 Windrift persists each state snapshot to the user's browser, enabling undo (through the browser back button) and resume (even if the user has navigated away).